-6801 Claims to the OSLTF
+6801 Claims against the OSLTF

-Claimants (individuals, corporations, and government entities) can submit claims for uncompensated removal costs or certain damages caused by an oil spill (as listed below) to the OSLTF, administrated by the NPFC, if the Responsible Party for the discharge does not satisfy their claim.
+Claimants (individuals, corporations, and government entities) can submit claims for uncompensated removal costs or certain damages caused by an oil spill (as listed below) to the NPFC if the Responsible Party for the discharge does not satisfy their claim.
 The NPFC adjudicates claims and pays those with merit.